 aScope 5 Uretero Supporting Evidence

-The aScope 5 Uretero supporting evidence explores health outcomes such as health economics, clinical outcomes, sustainability, and ureteroscope repairs.
+The aScope 5 Uretero supporting evidence explores health outcomes such as health economics, clinical performance, and more.
 Just open one of the sections below to review full text and abstracts with links to their initial publication and research.
 If you need clinical evidence for an Ambu product, visit our Clinical Evidence page.

 Select Publication Category